Do you have a question about JRI services?

 Within the safety and structure of a home-like environment and a supportive community, our youth are able to build a strengthened sense of self, allowing them to move forward from GRIP with a sense of mastery and autonomy.

 GRIP uses the ARC model to assist youth in developing internal core strengths while they learn to manage symptoms of complex trauma and mental illness.
 ARC is integrated through all aspects of treatment including the milieu and individual and group therapy.
 Individualized treatment focuses on developing capacity for healthy attachment, skills for effectively regulating emotion and building a sense of personal competency.

 GRIP focuses on the needs our transitional age youth by supporting educational goals, building vocational skills and experience, teaching fiscal responsibility, and developing skills towards personal care and well-being.
 Life skills coaches assist youth with obtaining all necessary legal documentation and navigating resources for adult services in support of their transition into independant living.

 GRIP prepares our youth for increased autonomy through graduated access to the community.
 The program works to help youth integrate into the community in a supportive way by developing an individual plan that supports natural community connections.
 GRIP teaches youth to utilize public transportation, engage in personal interests through participation in community activities and educates youth around making safe and healthy choices for themselves.

 GRIP provides a continuum of care to help youth successfully transition into the community.

-GRIP Stepping Out Services are designed to help youth transition from GRIP to independent living or family reunification.
+GRIP Stepping Out Support and Stabilization Services are designed to help youth transition from GRIP to independent living or family reunification.
 The purpose of the program is to provide short- term individualized life skills coaching; ensuring a successful transition. through regular and consistent contact and between youth and a familiar milieu staff who will provide the short-term support needed.